tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 <details>
 <summary><b>(Option 2) TiDB Dedicated</b></summary>

+You can obtain the database connection parameters on [TiDB Cloud's Web Console](https://tidbcloud.com/console) through the following steps:

 1. Navigate to the [Clusters](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.
 2. Click **Connect** in the upper-right corner.
 A connection dialog is displayed.
 3. Create a traffic filter for the cluster.